Back to jobs

 Required

-• Familiarity with APIs, platform integrations, and distributed systems (conceptual understanding)
+• Familiarity with REST APIs, webhooks, or distributed systems

 Why D3, Why Now?

-Ground-Floor Growth, Learning, and Impact: D3 is your chance to dive headfirst into an ultra-early-stage company where every move you make truly matters.
-You’ll have the opportunity to sharpen your skills, expand your expertise, and shape the foundation of something groundbreaking.
-Almost everything we’re building today at D3 is “zero-to-one,” meaning you’ll be among the first to craft, refine, and launch key initiatives that define our future success.
+Ground-Floor Growth, Learning, and Impact: Every move you make matters.
+You'll sharpen your skills, expand your expertise, and shape the foundation of something groundbreaking.
+Almost everything we're building today is "zero-to-one."

-Unique Market Positioning – We’re pioneering at the intersection of internet infrastructure, real-world assets, and blockchain communities, creating solutions that redefine what’s possible in Web3.
-If you want to push boundaries, solve complex problems, and be part of a team that’s shaping the future of the Internet, D3 is the place to do it.
+Unique Market Positioning: We're pioneering at the intersection of internet infrastructure, real-world assets, and blockchain.
+If you want to push boundaries and help define a new category, D3 is the place.

 Create a Job Alert